Editor’s note: This post was originally published on 6/20/16 and has been updated for accuracy and comprehension.

 What brand ambassadors do is basically share information about your product or service to their followers.

-That’s why it’s in your interest to make sharing easy for them.
+That's why it's in your best interest to make sharing easy for them.

 Why not ask them to provide testimonials, start a conversation on social media or run special contests to further engage customers?

-Provide them with sample products – just anything that makes it easier for them to share their passion about your product.
+Provide them with sample products – anything that makes it easier for them to share their passion for your product.